JohnRising/stackup/apps/docs/docs/packages/contracts/wallet.md

 #### Functions

-Used to initialize a Proxy.
+The `initialize` function is used to initialize a Proxy.
 Can only be called once.

 ```solidity
 function initialize(address owner) external initializer;

 ```

-Read only function for returning the address of the current owner.
+The read only function `getOwner` returns the address of the current owner.

 ```solidity
 function getOwner() external view returns (address);
 ```

-External function for transferring ownership to a new `EOA` address.
+To transfer ownership to a new EOA, call `transferOwner`.

 ```solidity
 function transferOwner(address account) external authenticate;
 ```

-Internal function to validate if a hash was signed by the current owner.
+`_validateSignature` is an internal function to validaate if a hash was signed by the current owner.

 ```solidity
 function _validateSignature(